Top 5 Lightweight CRMs for LinkedIn

 1. Kondo: The LinkedIn Inbox Superhero

-Best For: LinkedIn power users who spend significant time in their inbox and need to organize conversations without switching platforms.
+LinkedIn power users who spend significant time in their inbox and need to organize conversations without switching platforms.

-Key LinkedIn Features:
+Key LinkedIn Features

 Labels & Split Inboxes: Categorize conversations with custom labels (like "Hot Lead," "Candidate," or "Client") and view them in separate, prioritized inboxes